rdcavanha/react-typescript-boilerplate/README.md

  - Webpack 4 and Webpack Dev Server with hot reload 🧳
  - React 17 ⚛️

- Note: If you prefer the newest version 5 of Webpack, please refer to the `webpack-5` branch of this project
+ Note: If you prefer the newest version 5 of Webpack, please refer to the `webpack-5` branch of this project.

 And that's pretty much it!
 This boilerplate works out-of-the-box.
 Naturally, if you need to add additional packages, it's up to you!